jmoore53/rails-skeleton/README.md

 ### Environment

-Both the application and the docker-compose file use `.env`; you will need to move this file!
+Both the application and the docker-compose file use `.env` file; you will need to move this file!

 ```
 # Copy `.env.development` to `.env`